hackforla/CivicTechJobs/CONTRIBUTING.md

 Before starting, make sure you read our [code of conduct](https://github.com/hackforla/codeofconduct).
 Also, consider [joining our team as a volunteer](https://github.com/hackforla/CivicTechJobs/wiki/Joining-the-Team), especially if you enjoyed contributing to us.
 This gives you access to our developer meetings and slack channel so that you can influence the direction of the project on a much greater level.

-This guide outlines the three ways you can contribute to us as a developer: creating issues, resolving issues, or reviewing a pull requests.
-Moreover, this guide is split into freelancer and development team sections.
-Feel free to skip to the section that you feel is most relevant for you!
+This guide outlines the three ways you can contribute to us as a developer: creating issues, resolving issues, or reviewing a pull requests as either a team member or freelancer.

 Pro tip: Use the table of contents in the top-left corner to jump to specific sections of this guide.